-If you have been seriously injured in some type of Connecticut accident, one of the questions that you will want answered is: how long will I have to wait to get money for my personal injury case?
-If you have been seriously injured, you will have mounting medical bills, probably be out of work for a considerable period of time, and have lost wages and other household bills that will not be paid.
-You may even be left with a permanent disability which will affect you every day for the rest of your life.
-In addition to wanting to find out how much money you can get for your Connecticut personal injury case you will also want to know when you can get this money.
-This is a logical and frequently asked question.
+If you have been seriously injured in some type of accident, one of the questions that you will want to be answered is "how long will I have to wait to get money for my personal injury case?"
+If you have been seriously injured you will have mounting medical bills, you will probably be out of work for a considerable period of time, and will have lost wages and other household bills that will not be paid.
+You may even be left with a permanent disability that will affect you every day for the rest of your life.
+In addition to wanting to find out how much money you can get for your personal injury case, you will also want to know when you can get this money.
+These are all very logical and frequently asked questions.

-If the person that caused your accident has insurance limits that are insufficient to properly compensate you for your injuries and damages and there are no other assets to go after, then your lawyer may be able to resolve your case with the at fault party's insurance company in less than six months.
-Hopefully, you will have sufficient under-insured motorist limits so that your lawyer can go after your motor vehicle insurance carrier for the balance of the monies that will be due you for your injuries and damages.
+If the person that caused your accident has insurance limits that are insufficient to properly compensate you for your injuries and damages, and there are no other assets to go after, then your Connecticut personal injury lawyer may be able to resolve your case with the at-fault party's insurance company in less than six months.
+Hopefully, you will then have sufficient under-insured motorist limits so that your accident lawyer can go after your motor vehicle insurance carrier for the balance of the monies that will be due you for your injuries and damages.

 If the person who caused your accident has enough insurance coverage so that your injuries and damages can be paid to you, then you will have to first reach maximum medical improvement for your lawyer to be able to properly attempt to negotiate a settlement for you.
 Maximum medical improvement is that point in time when you are as well as you are going to be.
 In other words, your doctor or doctors will say to you that there is nothing more that can be done to improve your medical situation.
 This will mean that you will either be in the exact same medical situation you were in one second before the accident or you will have some type of permanent disability.
 Your Connecticut personal injury lawyer will have to obtain this information before a proper evaluation can be made as to the value of your case.